 Microsoft Teams MCP (InditexTech)

-The most popular Teams-specific MCP server, built by Inditex (the parent company of Zara).
+The most popular community Teams MCP server, built by Inditex (the parent company of Zara).
 Focuses on messaging — read messages, create messages, reply to threads, mention members.
+Now has an official alternative in Microsoft Work IQ Teams (see above), but remains valuable for organizations without Copilot licensing.

 What Works Well

 Strong adoption for enterprise.
-353 stars — the highest of any platform-specific meeting/communication MCP server in this review.
+369 stars — the highest of any community platform-specific meeting/communication MCP server.
 Being built by a Fortune 500 company (Inditex) adds credibility.
+145 commits, 9 releases, SonarCloud quality tracking.

 Docker-first deployment.
 Pre-built Docker image on GHCR for easy enterprise deployment.